microsoft/vcpkg-docs/vcpkg/users/platforms/android.md

 }
 ```

-In this container, create a manifest, and run `vcpkg install --triplet x64-android`
+Finally, run `vcpkg install --triplet x64-android` to build `jsoncpp` for android.

-### Using Vulkan SDK
+## Using Vulkan SDK

 vcpkg has a [`vulkan` package](https://github.com/microsoft/vcpkg/blob/master/ports/vulkan/portfile.cmake) which allows you to `find_package(Vulkan)`.
 To use it you have to provide the `VULKAN_SDK` environment variable.